A/N: Don't miss the announcement at the end of this, or Santa will be angry! –grin-

 "You can't tell?
 They have the same smile."

 "You are clearly delusional; they have nothing in common at all."
 Batman snorted.
-"But we have more important things to discuss… like the fact that you have been running around without your mask, and told Flame that you are really the Robin."
+"But we have more important things to discuss… like the fact that you have been running around without your mask and told Flame that you really are the Robin."

 "I can trust Flame."
 Robin started.